Sewer56/sewer56-archives-nx/docs/Specification/Table-Of-Contents.md

     This might be added in the future but is currently not planned until additional testing and a backwards compatibility plan for decompressors missing the relevant dictionaries is decided.

+!!! info "Safety notes"

+    - Files with no file names have 0 length entries.
+    - StringPool only parses up to [FileCount] items.

 ## Performance Considerations

 The header + TOC design aim to fit under 4096 bytes when possible.
 Based on a small 132 Mod, 7 Game Dataset, it is expected that >=90% of